taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 Birthday: November 20, 2079

-When Jina spent her year in the Underground Cities, she met and fell in love with Amadou.
+When Jina spent her year in the Underground Cities, she met and fell in love with Amadou Traoré.
 Jina helps Amadou return to his home cave and overthrow the tyrannical governor.
 They succeed, but at a terribly high cost - many of the cave's residents died, including Amadou's parents.
 In the end, Amadou kills the tyrannical governor, and a more humane governing system was established.
 However, Amadou was now wanted by World Government Peacekeepers for killing a World Government appointed governor, so Jina brought him back with her to the Automata.
 This was the first time someone had returned from their year away with an Underground Earther, and it caused great debate amongst the Elders.
 In the end, they accept Amadou on the condition that he will be a "child" forever - he will never receive a subdermal shield.

 ### Visual checklist for character designs